Behavioral economics: Biases and fallacies

 The gambler's fallacy stems from law of small numbers.
-It is when an individual believes that an event that has occurred frequently in the past is less likely to occur in the future, despite the probability remaining constant.
+It is the belief that an event that has occurred often in the past is less likely to occur in the future, despite the probability remaining constant.
 For example, if a coin had been flipped three times and turned up heads every single time, a person influenced by the gambler's fallacy would predict that the next one ought to be tails because of the abnormal number of heads flipped in the past, even though the probability of a heads occurring is still 50%.